zoomix/ionic_feeder/README.md

 ##TODO:
-* When entering a new secret code, automatically perform a sync.
 * Update counter in notifications.
 * Share code via nfc. phonegap-nfc
 * Refresh button in main view instead of menu?